iamdcj/javascripts/core/scope/README.md

 # Scope

-Usually when talking about scope, we are referring to the process of looking-up and retrieving pieces of code in our applications.
+Usually when talking about scope, we are referring to the process of looking-up and retrieving pieces of code in our applications; binding accessibility.

 **_Scope is the set of rules which govern where bindings are stored and retrieved._**